vijayraavi/PowerToys/doc/specs/Settingsv2.md

 ## 2.2.
 Other screens

-We need to port ImageResizer
+We need to port ImageResizer and others.
+Here is the ImageResizer existing screens that are currently blocked.

 ![alt text][ir1]
 ![alt text][ir2]